Developers-Foundation/htmltoheroku/README.md

 ##### Windows
 Good luck :P Message Harrison to walk you through this.

+1. Download php from [here](http://windows.php.net/download) (I suggest sticking with 7.0 builds for now, and go with thread-safe, since you won't be doing much heavy compiling)
+2. Unzip the content from into C://php/ (You will have to make the folder if you haven't installed before).
+If you want to enable multi-ver builds, use this structure: C://php/php56 and C://php/php70
+3. Change the file name of php.ini-developement or php.ini-stable into php.ini
+4. Setup environment variable in control panel (You can find this by searching it)
+5. Start Git Bash and try `php -v`, if it says `Command not found.`, run `echo $PATH` and make sure `C:/php/` is in the list.
+If not add it by using `export PATH=$PATH:C/php` (Note: I don't have pc, so setting this might be diff)

 #### 2. Get [Composer](https://getcomposer.org/download/)
 Composer is a dependency manager for PHP.
 We will need it to obtain the Heroku dependencies for our project.
 Install composer for the local project by: